Key Stage 3

 Creative Art

-These opportunities are provided through the consolidated section of the lesson where pupils review their own work and evaluate their success towards the learning intention.
+These opportunities are provided through the consolidated section of the lesson where pupils review their own work and evaluate their success towards the learning objective.
 Pupils develop a respect for the different arts through research projects around key figures, movements, and concepts as well as through practising a range of styles and techniques.
-By the end of Key Stage 3, we aim for each pupil to explore the creation of creative pieces of work learning and improving methods of drawing, painting, sculpture, and other art.
+By the end of Key Stage 3, we aim for each pupil to explore the creation of creative pieces of work learning and improving methods of drawing, painting, sculpture and other art.

 Design Technology (DT)

 The Design and Technology curriculum at the Academy is delivered through a variety of creative and practical activities.
 Pupils will be taught the knowledge, understanding and skills needed to engage in the interactive process of designing and making.
-They will work in a range of domestic, local, and industrial contexts while helping the school build wider local relationships.
+They will work in a range of domestic, local and industrial contexts while helping the school build wider local relationships.

-The programme of study will build pupils’ confidence while helping them recognise their personal strengths and help them use these effectively in tasks not only in design and technology but in other education settings.
-The Design and Technology programme aims to build other skills such as being able to work independently and as part of a group, while also respecting others and their own work.
+The programme of study will build pupils’ confidence while helping them recognise their personal strengths and help them use these effectively in tasks not only in Design and Technology but in other education settings.
+The Design and Technology programme aims to build other skills such as; being able to work independently and as part of a group, while also respecting others and their own work.

-The pupils will work through a series of practical models with the degree of difficulty and skills required becoming gradually harder, this will push the pupil’s hand to eye coordination and help build up their resilience and confidence.
+The pupils will work through a series of practical models with the degree of difficulty and skills required becoming gradually harder, this will push the pupils’ hand to eye coordination and help build up their resilience and confidence.
 The theory lessons will embed any prior knowledge gained and assist with improving pupil’s overall outcomes.

 Food Technology

-The Food Technology curriculum is a three-year programme of study, allowing pupils to learn a range of subject specific knowledge and skills which will be vital for their future.
-The curriculum prepares pupils for KS4 studies and further education.
-The curriculum also prepares pupils for independent living for the duration of their lives.
-At the Academy we strongly believe it is important for pupils to be prepared for life after education and to learn how to make cost effective and healthy meals, which is reflected through our Food Technology curriculum.
-We feel that the curriculum is broad and enriching, to support pupils’ social and personal development.
+The curriculum prepares pupils for KS4 Hospitality & Tourism studies, further education and for life beyond the classroom.
+At the Academy we strongly believe it is important for pupils to be prepared for life after education and to learn how to make cost effective decisions on food, which is reflected through our Food Technology curriculum.
+The curriculum is designed to not only enhance pupils’ subject knowledge but also to support pupils’ social and personal development.

 Geography

-In the second year, pupils have the chance to study natural hazards, traditionally a favourite topic of many pupils.
-We start off by looking what we mean by a hazard and where in the world we get different types of hazards.
-The topic itself looks at tectonic earthquakes and tsunamis, as well as volcanoes The pupils get a chance to investigate the cause, effects and responses to different hazards looking at specific case study examples that they may have heard about.
+In the first year, pupils have the chance to study natural hazards.
+Commencing with looking at what is meant by a hazard and where in the world different types of hazards occur.
+The topic itself looks at tectonic earthquakes and tsunamis, as well as volcanoes The pupils get a chance to investigate the cause, effects and responses to different hazards looking at specific case study examples that they may have heard

-We then progress onto population and migration, an important topic as it provides pupils with a broader perspective on why the number of people living on this planet is growing, the Earth’s capacity to support this growth.
-Finally, the pupils develop some of the skills learnt at the start of the year by studying one of the staple KS3 topics of maps and coordinates.
+about.
+We then progress onto population and migration, an important topic as it provides pupils with a broader perspective on why the number